felixblome/felixblome/README.md

-Hi, my name is Felix and I am studying Game-Production & Management in southern Germany.
+Hi, my name is Felix and I am studying Game-Production & Management in Southern Germany.
 This repository is the place for my personal projects.

 <!---